zbalkan/osq-ext-bin/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-# Named pipe event (v4.0.0.0 onwards)
+# Named pipe events (v4.0.0.0 onwards)

 EclecticIQ Endpoint Response provides visibility for named pipe events.
 By default, this feature is disabled.
 To enable the feature, you must specify the pipe name to monitor in the config.
 Perform these steps to configure event monitoring for a specific pipe.
-1. Open osquery.conf file.
+1. Open the osquery.conf file.
 2. Navigate to the plgx_event_filters > win_file_events > target_path > include > values section.
 3. Specify the pipe details.
 	Add "\\\\unknown drive\\\\\<pipe name\>" to monitor a specific named pipe
 	Add "\\\\unknown drive\\\\*" to monitor all named pipes

-The sample output of the win_named_pipe_events table would look something like:
+Here is the sample output of the win_named_pipe_events table.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 osquery> select * from win_named_pipe_events;